Ewa6/quoteable-service/docs/tutorials/implement-error-handling.md

 Before you start this tutorial:

 <ul class="checkbox-list" style="list-style-type: none;">
-  <li style="list-style-type: none;"><input type="checkbox"> Ensure you have access to the Quoteable API.</li>
+  <li style="list-style-type: none;"><input type="checkbox"> Make sure you have access to the Quoteable Service API.</li>
   <li style="list-style-type: none;"><input type="checkbox"> Have a basic understanding of HTTP status codes.</li>
-  <li style="list-style-type: none;"><input type="checkbox"> Be familiar with making API requests using a programming language of your choice (we'll use JavaScript in our examples).</li>
+  <li style="list-style-type: none;"><input type="checkbox"> Be familiar with making API requests using a programming language of your choice.
+This tutorial uses JavaScript in its examples.</li>
 </ul>

 ## Implementing basic error handling

-Here's a step-by-step guide to implement basic error handling when using the Quoteable API:
+Use these steps to implement basic error handling when using the Quoteable Service API:

 1. Make the API request.
 2. Check the HTTP status code of the response.